commonsearch/cosr-ops/INSTALL.md

-## 2. Download the code & the Docker images
+## 2. Download the code & the Docker image

 To clone this repository from GitHub, go to your local workspace directory and run: